PayU-EMEA/paytouch-android/README.md

 **12. Should I use both PayU libraries (payment-library-full & payment-library-widget)?**

 We strongly recommend to use both libraries for better UX and for easier maintenance.

+**13. What is minimum ammount of cash  that can be used for purchase?**

+Minimum amount of cash that can be used for paying is 1 gr or alternative in other currencies.